HMB3/habitatIntersect/README.md

     ## [5] "Acacia decurrens"

-The species list is supplied to a series of functions to calculate enviromnetal ranges and habitat suitability.
+The species list is supplied to a series of functions to calculate environmental ranges and habitat suitability.
 The initial functions download all species records from the Atlas and living Australia (<https://www.ala.org.au/>) and the Global Biodiversity Information Facility (GBIF, <https://www.gbif.org/>).
 The species data are